THE HOUSTON VOTERS GUIDE!

 NEW!
 Track your Vote by Mail application and Vote by Mail ballot online throughout the election process

 Things Every Voter Should Know

-NOTE: Recent changes to the Texas Election Code will take effect December 2, 2021.
-They will not apply to the November 2, 2021 election.
+NOTE: Recent changes to the Texas Election Code took effect December 2, 2021.

 PHOTO ID IS REQUIRED TO VOTE IN PERSON IN ALL TEXAS ELECTIONS